ECD311/ECD311-POC/README.md

 #### update 2023-04-23

 this is no longer likely to be at all relevant for the project in its current state as we found a raspberry pi, but if it needs replacement at some point in the future this could act as a rough baseline to work off of

+also includes a partial port of the ESP32 code to something that could run on a hosted system